 The Submit button at the bottom of the form

 does nothing on its own, but it will

 trigger a form submit because of its type (

-A "form submit" is meaningless at the moment.
-To make it meaningful,
+A form submit is useless at the moment.
+To make it useful, assign

 heroForm variable to the button’s

-If we run the application now, we find that the button is enabled.
-It doesn’t do anything useful yet but it's alive.
+open_in_browser Refresh the browser.
+You’ll find that the button is enabled—although it doesn’t do anything useful yet.

-Now if we delete the Name, we violate the “required” rule, which is duly noted in the error message.
+Now if you delete the Name, you violate the “required” rule, which is duly noted in the error message.
 The Submit button is also disabled.

 Not impressed?
 Think about it for a moment.
-What would we have to do to wire the button’s enable/disabled state to the form’s validity without Angular’s help?
+What would you have to do to wire the button’s enable/disabled state to the form’s validity without Angular’s help?

 - Define a template reference variable on the (enhanced) form element.